SSpeights/PowerShellGuide/a-bunch-of-commands.md

 # Scripting cmdlets

-One way to look at a powershell script is to see it as a grouping of cmdlets that run sequentially.
-A script can be much more elaborate than just a set of commands but, like this book, a set of cmdlets is the basis for creating a powershell script.
+One way to look at a PowerShell script is to see it as a grouping of cmdlets that run sequentially.
+A script can be much more elaborate than just a set of commands, but cmdlets are the basis of a powershell script.

 Our scenario here is that you need to create a report about the computers you manage and you need to gather information about the Desktop, the BIOS, and the Processor on a scheduled basis.
 Maybe you need to check and see if the computer has a desired state before you perform some action.

-It is a good idea to create a directory for this your project.
 Example scripts and all docs are available from GitHub at : [https://github.com/SSpeights/PowerShellGuide.git](https://github.com/SSpeights/PowerShellGuide.git)

 ## Create a .ps1 file